Getting started with Installed Applications policies

 By default, the Global Policy Group includes a preconfigured Installed Applications policy, which is set to Inactive.
 Although you can activate the policy in the Global Policy Group, best practice is to create custom policy groups and activate each policy group's Installed Applications policy, as required.

-You can view the application information collected by the Installed Applications policy on the Applications page in the Assets area and the Installed Applications report.
+You can view the application information collected by the Installed Applications policy on the Applications page and the Installed Applications report.
 You can also view this information on the Applications page for each device.